ainefairbrother/es-py/README.md

 This repository indexers - one per index type.
 These do the following:
 1. Query MySQL
 2. Aggregate rows into the document shape expected by the API
-3. Bulk index documents into Elasticsearch using either create or update
+3. Bulk indexes documents into Elasticsearch using either create or update

 ### Requirements